No products in the cart.

 • Difficulties with reading and writing

-In addition, most patients with receptive aphasia do not realize they have any problems with speech.
+In addition, most individuals with receptive aphasia do not realize they have any problems with speech.
 As a result, they might express confusion or frustration when others do not understand them.

 Diagnosing Fluent Aphasia